aspenglow/Automatic_vectorization_Lausanne/README.md

 # Automatic_vectorization_Lausanne
 semester project repository of EPFL in DHLAB.

-## reposiory Menu
+## Repository Menu

-training: folder of semantic segmentation (chapter 3 of the report)
+training: folder of semantic segmentation (chapter 3 of the report) \
-polygon_recovery: folder of polygon recovery (chapter 4 of the report)
+polygon_recovery: folder of polygon recovery (chapter 4 of the report) \
 report: folder to save reports and LaTeX sources.

 ## Semantic segmentation